-School leaders will ensure that each person understands their role, responsibilities and behaviour expected in protecting children and young people from abuse and neglect.
-Staff will comply with the school's Child Safety Code of Conduct, which sets out clearly the difference between appropriate and inappropriate behaviour.
+School leaders and managers will ensure that each person understands their role, responsibilities and behaviour expected in protecting children and young people from abuse and neglect.
+Staff will comply with the school's Code of Conduct.
+The school's Code of Conduct sets out clear awareness of the difference between appropriate and inappropriate behaviour.
+Refer to the Victorian Institute of Teaching, Victorian Teachers Professional Codes of Conduct and Ethics